beyonddream/snowid/README.md

 ## Credits

+* General inspiration is from Twitter snowflake [id generator](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake).

-* The idea/design is borrowed from BMC's (formerly Boundary) flake server written in Erlang.
+* The idea/design of `snowid` is borrowed from BMC's (formerly Boundary) flake server written in Erlang.
 More details are in the original [post](http://archive.is/2015.07.08-082503/http://www.boundary.com/blog/2012/01/flake-a-decentralized-k-ordered-unique-id-generator-in-erlang/).

-* Twitter snowflake id generator.
+## License

+MIT License
+Copyright (c) 2022 beyonddream